SorraTheOrc/cynosure/cynosure/README.md

 Definiton of Cynosure: "one that serves to direct or guide" - https://www.merriam-webster.com/dictionary/cynosure

-This is a Bot that helps one to stay on focus.
+This is a Bot that helps one to stay on focus by asking you three classic "standup" questions and reminding you of them throughout the day.

 # Development